-In Ref.
-[251] a specific kinematics, the backward light meson production in pp or pA collisions, was discussed in similarity with the 'quasi real electron method', where a hard photon is produced on the collision of electrons on any target [252].
+collision of electrons on any target [276].
 Two important characteristics have been proved for the electron case: (i) the collinear emission probability has a logarithmic enhancement; (ii) the cross section can be factorized in a term related to the probability of the meson emission with a given energy at a given angle from the beam particle, and a term related to the interaction of the beam remnant after emission on the target.

-1071 In hadron case the cross section can be written as:
+In hadron case the cross section can be written as:

-$$d\sigma^{pT \to h{+}X}(s,x) = \sigma^{nT \to X}(\bar{x}s)dW{h{+}}(x),$$ where h is a hadron, $x (\bar{x} = 1 - x)$ is the energy fraction carried by the meson (the beam remnant). $dW{\rho}(x)$ can be inferred using the QED result, corrected by a renormalization factor in order to account for the emission of n real soft neutral pions escaping the detection.
+$$d\sigma^{pT \to h{+}X}(s,x) = \sigma^{nT \to X}(\bar{x}s)dW{h{+}}(x),$$ where h is a hadron, x ($\bar{x} = 1 - x$) is the energy fraction carried by the meson (the beam remnant). $dW{\rho}(x)$ can be inferred using the QED result, corrected by a renormalization factor in order to account for the emission of n real soft neutral pions escaping the detection.

-$$d\sigma^{pT \to h{0}X}(s,x) = \sigma^{pT \to X}(\bar{x}s)dW{h{0}}(x),$$ (2.21)
+$$d\sigma^{pT \to h{0}X}(s,x) = \sigma^{pT \to X}(\bar{x}s)dW{h{0}}(x),$$ (2.23)

-The prediction of the model for backward ρ -meson production in p p collisions is shown in Fig. 2.20(c), 1075 as a black solid thick line.
+The prediction of the model for backward ρ -meson production in p p collisions is shown in Fig. 2.20(c), as a black solid thick line.
 The red dashed line is the renormalization factor, integrated over x.
-The total 1076 pp cross section is the black dash-dotted line.
-The blue line is the parameterization of the inclusive ρ 1077 cross section from Ref.
-[247]).
-The available data are also shown, as different symbols and colors for 1078 inclusive measurements and as black squares for exclusive ρ production.
-Backward production can be 1079 of the order of several mb, therefore accessible at SPD also with the initial lower luminosity.
-Collecting 1080 precise, systematic data should help to refine the models and of great interest also for the collision on 1081 heavy targets.
-Backward kinematics could constitute an original contribution to the field, offering an 1082 alternative possibility to produce neutron beams.
-1083
+The total pp cross section is the black dash-dotted line.
+The blue line is the parameterization of the inclusive ρ cross section from Ref.
+[271]).
+The available data are also shown, as different symbols and colors for inclusive measurements and as black squares for exclusive ρ production.
+Backward production can be of the order of several mb, therefore accessible at SPD also with the initial lower luminosity.
+Collecting precise, systematic data should help to refine the models and of great interest also for the collision on heavy targets.
+Backward kinematics could constitute an original contribution to the field, offering an alternative possibility to produce neutron beams.

-1084 3.6 Central nucleon-nucleon collisions [Komarov]
+3.6 Central nucleon-nucleon collisions

-The main experimental basis for clarification of the non-perturbative QCD (NPQCD) baryon structure 1085 is the baryon spectroscopy and the short-range nucleon-nucleon interaction.
-The more the nucleons 1086 are overlapped during collision, the higher sensitivity of the latter to the NPQCD structure.
-Maximum 1087 sensitivity can be reached in conditions of overlapping of the quark core of nucleons and sufficiently 1088 long time of this overlapping.
-Unfortunately, these conditions practically are not met in the available 1089 nucleon-nucleon experimental data: at relatively low energies the effective momentum transfers are not 1090 sufficiently high, and at high energies the contents of colliding nucleons diverge too quickly.
-This cir-1091 cumstance explains why the region of the NN collisions at distances smaller than the radius of the nucleon 1092 core still remains unexplored.
-Access to this area is possible through the central collisions (CC) of the 1093 nucleons at adequate energies.
-The collisions are usually named central if the corresponding impact 1094 parameter R is small, $R < r{core} \approx 0.4 fm$.
-1095
+The main experimental basis for clarification of the non-perturbative QCD (NPQCD) baryon structure is the baryon spectroscopy and the short-range nucleon-nucleon interaction.
+The more the nucleons are overlapped during collision, the higher sensitivity of the latter to the NPQCD structure.
+Maximum sensitivity can be reached in conditions of overlapping of the quark core of nucleons and sufficiently long time of this overlapping.
+Unfortunately, these conditions practically are not met in the available nucleon-nucleon experimental data: at relatively low energies the effective momentum transfers are not sufficiently high, and at high energies the contents of colliding nucleons diverge too quickly.
+This circumstance explains why the region of the NN collisions at distances smaller than the radius of the nucleon core still remains unexplored.
+Access to this area is possible through the central collisions (CC) of the nucleons at adequate energies.
+The collisions are usually named central if the corresponding impact parameter R is small, $R < r{core} \approx 0.4 fm$.